-Petrosibir's Board of Directors consists of six members including the Chairman.
-The AGM 2019 elected a Board consisting of Timofei Kotenev (Chairman), Stefano Germani, Maxim Korobov, Andreas Norman, David Sturt and Pavel Tetyakov (also CEO).
-During the financial year 2019 the board had several board meetings.
+Petrosibir's Board of Directors consists of five members including the Chairman.
+The AGM 2020 elected a Board consisting of Timofei Kotenev (Chairman), Maxim Korobov, Andreas Norman, David Sturt and Gunnar Danielsson (also deputy CEO).
+During the financial year 2020 the board had several board meetings.
 In addition, the Board has been in regular contact regarding the Company's operations and its development.